earthly/earthly/docs/cloud/satellites/managing.md

 #### Using the prune command (slower)

 The `earthly prune` command also works on satellites.
-It usually takes longer than running `satellite update`, however, it does not trigger a relaunch.
+It usually takes longer than running `satellite update`; however, it does not trigger a relaunch.
 The prune command requires the satellite to be selected before running.

 ```bash